YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 Whatever action, whether right or wrong, one performs by thought, word, and deed; these are its five causes.
 (18.15)

-Therefore, the ignorant one who considers oneâ€™s body or the soul as the sole agent due to imperfect knowledge does not understand.
+Therefore, the ignorant one who considers one's body or the soul as the sole agent due to imperfect knowledge does not understand.
 (18.16)

 The one who is free from the notion of doership, and whose intellect is not polluted by the desire to reap the fruit; even after slaying these people, he or she neither slays nor is bound by the act of killing.
 (18.17)